Bethesda Episcopal Church (Saratoga Springs)

 Bethesda Episcopal Church is an Episcopal Church in Saratoga Springs, New York.

-The parish was incorporated in 1830.
-In 1841 it purchased the site of its present church at 41 Washington Street.
-Architect Richard Upjohn drew up plans for the church in English Gothic style, and construction was begun in 1842.
-The first services were held in the building in 1844.
+The parish was incorporated in 1830, and in 1841 it purchased the site of its present church at 26 Washington Street.
+Architect Richard Upjohn drew up plans for the church in English Gothic style, and construction began in 1842.

-Side aisles were added in 1856.
-In 1886 Mrs. Rockwell Putnam, widow of the owner of the Grand Union Hotel in Saratoga Springs, donated money for construction of a tower in memory of her late husband.
-Architect A. Page Brown designed the additions in Norman Romanesque style.
-The work was completed in 1887.
+The first services were held in the building in 1844, and side aisles were added in 1856.
+In 1886, Mrs. Rockwell Putnam, widow of the owner of the Grand Union Hotel in Saratoga Springs, donated money for construction of a tower in memory of her late husband.
+Architect A. Page Brown designed the additions in Norman Romanesque style, and the work was completed in 1887.
 A notable feature of the renovation was the addition of Tiffany windows in the front facade.

 The church is listed in the National Register of Historic Places as a contributing property of the Broadway Historic District in Saratoga Springs.